 Skippy White

-The name Fred LeBlanc may not sound familiar to most around the greater Boston area but his adopted radio born namesake Skippy White would most likely ring a bell.
-Skippy may be remembered as a disc jockey on WILD am1090 but more likely for his record stores and encyclopedic knowledge of R&B and the Blues — not to mention the vast collection of music he has been retailing for over 50 years.
+The name Fred LeBlanc may not sound familiar to most around the greater Boston area, but his adopted radio born namesake Skippy White would most likely ring a bell.
+While he may be remembered as a disc jockey on WILD, he’s certain known for his record stores and encyclopedic knowledge of R&B and blues, not to mention the vast collection of music that he retailed for over 50 years.

-Skippy White’s record stores moved many times into different locations over the years; the latest stop, since 1992, is in Egleston Square at 1971 Columbus Avenue.
-What hasn’t changed is the uniqueness of the product and the unparalleled knowledge of the music historian and owner, no matter where his stores have turned up.
-The stores were there amidst the race riots in Boston in 1967-68, as well as the assassination of Dr. Martin Luther King in April 1968, all the while Skippy remaining a respected presence as a white proprietor in the city’s predominately black neighborhoods.
-In 2014 he was honored as a community hero by the African American Ball of Boston.
+All the relocations aside, what never changed was the uniqueness of the product and the unparalleled knowledge of the music historian and owner.
+The stores were there amidst the race riots in Boston in 1967/68 and the assassination of Martin Luther King Jr. in April 1968, during with time White always remained a respected presence as a white proprietor in the city’s predominately Black neighborhoods.

-Skippy’s ultimate focus, passion, and mission, simply put, and in his own words, has always been “to hip you to what’s old, sweet, swingin’ and blue and gospel too.”
+Honored as a community hero by the African American Ball of Boston in 2014, White’s ultimate focus, passion and mission, simply put in his own words, has always been “to hip you to what’s old, sweet, swingin’ and blue and gospel too.”
+Nearly six decades in, I think it is safe to say: mission accomplished.

 (by Mark Turner)